richardltyler/hang-in-there-boilerplate/README.md

 # Hang In There

 ## Description
   This is a webpage that randomly generates motivational posters for days when the brain fog comes rolling in a little too thick.
+You can find it at this [link](file:///Users/richardtyler/turing/mod1/projects/hang-in-there-boilerplate/index.html).

 ## Usage
   When you open the page, a bit of random motivation is automatically generated for you.
 If the first poster doesn't speak to you, press the "Show Another Random Poster" button to generate new motivation. <br>